jbush001/jbush001.github.io/_posts/2013-12-08-memory-access-visualization.markdown

 simple program compared to something like a web browser or operating system).
-It suggests that a single mental model is probably not sufficient and that thinking about behavior at multiple timescales and in terms of different memory regions may be a better way of understanding behavior.
+It suggests that a single mental model is probably not sufficient and that thinking about behavior at multiple timescales and in terms of different memory regions may be a better way of understanding it.